CaitlynForster/CaitlynForster.github.io/CV.md

 __2020__ Ecological Society of Auystralia Conference, Virtual _The impact of Phantom Decoys on honeybee foraging behaviour_ Poster
 ![](/assets/img/esa2021poster.png)

+__2021__ Ecological Society of Auystralia Conference, Virtual _The impact of Phantom Decoys on honeybee foraging behaviour_ Talk

+__2022__ Ecological Society of Auystralia Conference, Darwin, Australia _The Great Australian Bake-Off: Identifying trends and opportunities in the Threatened Species Bake Off_ **Winner, Best Speed talk**

 **Society Affiliations**